A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

 \end{corollary}

+Regarding Corollary 4.10, it is notable that $K(f)$ could be used instead, representing the point of maximal compression (while lookup tables represent the point of minimal compression).

-While there exist in the literature previous ``no-go'' results on AI consciousness, such as arguments against AI consciousness based on causal exclusion \cite{kleiner2024dynamically} (though similar arguments have been given against the efficacy of human consciousness as well \cite{kim2000mind}), as well as other arguments for biological naturalism \cite{seth2024conscious, campero2025consciousness}, one unique aspect of the Proximity Argument is that it makes minimal assumptions other than that: (a) a theory of consciousness cannot be trivial or a priori falsified, (b) that certain universal substitutions are possible (which we know from existent mathematical theorems to be true), and (c) that failed predictions (in the form of widespread or universal mismatches) from a theory in the comparative testing setup described would falsify that theory.
-Nor does it rely on a particular theory; e.g., while transformers provably are entirely feedforward and have zero integrated information (thus, IIT would say that LLMs are not conscious) \cite{ali2025intelligence}, the Proximity Argument goes beyond relying on a particular theory.
+Zooming out: there exist in the literature previous ``no-go'' results on AI consciousness, such as arguments against AI consciousness based on causal exclusion \cite{kleiner2024dynamically} (though similar arguments have been given against the efficacy of human consciousness as well \cite{kim2000mind}), as well as other arguments for biological naturalism \cite{seth2024conscious, campero2025consciousness}.
+However, one unique aspect of the Proximity Argument is that it makes minimal assumptions other than that: (a) a theory of consciousness cannot be trivial or a priori falsified, (b) that certain universal substitutions are possible (which we know from existent mathematical theorems to be true), and (c) that of widespread or universal mismatches from a theory in the comparative testing setup described would falsify that theory.
+Nor does it rely on a particular theory; e.g., while transformers provably are feedforward and have zero integrated information (thus, IIT would say that LLMs are not conscious) \cite{ali2025intelligence}, the Proximity Argument goes beyond relying on a particular theory.
+It requires no opinion on whether qualia is causally relevant or epiphenomenal, nor whether functionalism is true, nor any other philosophical position about consciousness, nor does it rely on any particular theory of consciousness or even class of theories to be true (it does not, e.g., require solving the Hard Problem \cite{chalmers1995facing}).
+It is a philosophically neutral proof that both constrains and disproves LLM consciousness based on falsification, linking up to historical critiques about functionalism and intelligence (e.g., the Blockhead thought experiment \cite{block1981psychologism} and the Chinese Room thought experiment \cite{searle1980minds}) although it is not framed as a \textit{reductio ad absurdum} but based on concerns about falsifiability.